JGarza189/neuroblastoma-2025/User-Guide/README.md

 ## Required Software

-Before getting started, ensure that Jupyter Notebook's interface is accessible on your system:
+Before getting started, ensure that Jupyter Notebook is accessible on your system:

 #### Software